zhangsgithub04/sys/Lessonplans.md

 ### Introduce myself
 ### Introduce yourself
 ### break students into pairs
+### Course calendar and schedule
+### How you are going to be evaluated and how grades will be assigned.

 ## A list of tasks, materials and activities:
 ### Welcome remarks